This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Categories of Ligation Reaction”.

 d) Alignment of single stranded DNA molecules and formation of glycosidic bonds between these strands

 Explanation: Ligation is basically the formation of bonds between the ends of two DNA strands.
 The strands can be single or double.
 The nature of the bond is phosphodiester, which means that bond is formed between sugar and phosphate.
 The phosphodiester bond can either be formed between one strand or both the strands.

-Explanation: In the case if only one bond is broken in the sugar phosphate backbone, it is termed as nick.
-If a number of nucleotides are missing, it is termed as gap.
-Nick can be sealed by ligation reactions but gap can’t be sealed by ligation reaction.
+Explanation: In the case, if only one bond is broken in the sugar phosphate backbone, it is termed as nick.
+If a number of nucleotides are missing, it is termed a gap.
+Nick can be sealed by ligation reactions but gap can’t be sealed by a ligation reaction.

 3. How many categories of ligation reaction are there on the basis of ends created?

 Explanation: There are two categories of ligation reaction and are named as blunt-ended and sticky ended reaction.
 They are named because of the nature of the ends of the molecules to be ligated.